 Sofas

 The sofa is typically the largest furniture purchase and most important seating piece.
-Choose scale appropriate to room size—oversized sofas overwhelm small rooms.
-Invest in quality construction; good sofas last 10-15 years.
-Consider fabric carefully with durability for daily use and colour that hides wear.
+Choose scale appropriate to room size — oversized sofas overwhelm small rooms.
+Invest in quality construction; good sofas last 10–15 years.
+Consider fabric carefully for durability and colour that hides wear.
 Test comfort in person before purchasing when possible.

 Accent Chairs

-Add personality and flexible seating with chairs in complementary (not matching) style to sofa.
-Choose statement pieces that reflect personal style.
-Consider size carefully as oversized chairs dominate small rooms.
+Add personality and flexible seating with chairs in a complementary (not matching) style to your sofa.
+Choose statement pieces that reflect personal style, and consider size carefully — oversized chairs can dominate small rooms.

 Additional Seating